Communicating to—and for—our community.

 The university strongly discourages the creation of email lists made up of individuals who are included without their consent.
 Creating such lists violates the CAN-SPAM Act of 2003.
 If you do create such a list, you are required to immediately honor an individual’s request to be removed.

-Large lists—those reaching 1,000 people or more—can be created through List Manager, but first must be approved by University Marketing and Communications and Information Technology Services.
+Large lists—those reaching 1,000 people or more—can be created, but first must be approved by University Marketing and Communications and University Technology.

 Though University Marketing and Communications does not need to review such messages, it is encouraged to ensure messages are error free and in line with the university’s mission.
 University Marketing and Communications is not responsible for distribution of messages to user-created lists.